ShrutiTiwari/falling-notes/README.md

 JSON format that the visualizer could consume directly.
-Getting the timing representation right — especially for Hindustani compositions where rhythm structures differ from Western notation — required significant prompt iteration.
+Getting the timing representation right — especially for Hindustani compositions where rhythm structures differ from Western notation — required prompt iteration.

 **Musical representation problem:** Western pieces could be described in standard notation terms.
 For Hindustani ragas I had to design a different input vocabulary — sargam notation (Sa Re Ga Ma Pa Dha Ni) mapped to MIDI note numbers — and prompt Claude to reason about that mapping correctly.
-This was the most technically interesting AI challenge in the project.

 **What I learned about AI-assisted development:** Claude is reliable for generating repetitive structured data (note